Taylor-Paxman/cse210-tc03/README.md

 # cse210-tc03

-Alex,
-From here...
-Taylor,
-Benjamin LeBeau - I'm from Herriman UT, and work as a piano technician.
-I'm working towards my applied technology degree.
-My hobbies include archery, golf, music, and playing games with family., Mark
+Hello everyone!

-Hello my name is Mark
+My name is Marcus Blanc.

-Noah checking in!
+I'm currently an applied technology student at BYU-Idaho.
+My hobbies are music, books and tennis.